Legal Writing Faculty Hiring

 Once you are ready to go on the hiring market, there are many ways to search for a job:

-A school might use AALS Faculty Recruitment Services, including the FAR (see button above) and FRC (see below) if:
+A school might use AALS Faculty Appointments Services, including the FAR (see button above) and FRC (see below) if:

-The Faculty Recruitment Conference (FRC) is a national event designed to make hiring more convenient for schools and candidates.
+FRC is designed to make hiring more convenient for schools and candidates.
 When candidates submit their FAR form, law school hiring committees search the FAR for profiles that match their school’s needs.
-During the conference, hiring committees meet and interview potential candidates whom they have identified from the FAR.
-The conference is held over three days every fall in Washington, DC.
+During the virtual conference, hiring committees meet and interview multiple potential candidates whom they have identified from the FAR.

 Click the button in Step 2 for more information about how to complete the FAR form and information on how faculty hiring committees use the forms.
 Click the button in Step 4 to learn more about the screening interviews at FRC.